JetBrains/kotlin-web-site/docs/topics/data-analysis/data-analysis-work-with-data-sources.md

     }
 ```

-5. **Filter movies and display the resulting data frame:** Focus on specific data using the `.filter` function.
+5. **Filter movies and display the resulting data frame:** Focus on specific data using the `.filter` method.
 Here, we are filtering on movies that were released after the year 1990:

 ```kotlin